 - ½ cup whole dairy milk

-- 1 tbsp vinegar (any kind) OR lemon juice
+- 1 tablespoon vinegar (any kind) OR lemon juice

 - ½ cup canola oil (or any vegetable oil)